395t/review-assignments/_summaries/ulyanov2016instance_1.md

     ![Contrast](ulyanov2016instance_1d.png)

 ## TL;DR
+* Image generation is a difficult problem
+* Adding a layer that normalizes over the image can help simplify it
-* Instance normalization is an alternative to batch normalization that can improve performance
+* Instance normalization has been shown to improve performance on the task of stylizing images